-People with diabetes should watch their sugar consumption, as it can cause blood sugar to spike.
+People with diabetes should be mindful of their sugar consumption, as it can cause blood sugar to spike.

 Many people reach for sugar and honey out of habit.
-We get used to the taste in our beverages and food, and miss that jolt of sweet when we forgo them.
-Rather than eliminating either one completely, it may help to reduce your intake.
+We get used to the taste in our beverages and food and miss that jolt of sweetness when we forgo them.
+Rather than eliminate either one completely, it may help to reduce your intake.

-Try using half a teaspoon of honey in tea or half a packet of sugar in coffee, instead of a full serving.
+Try using half a teaspoon of honey in tea or half a packet of sugar in coffee instead of a full serving.
 You can try the same trick with breakfast cereal and yogurt.
-If you use sugar when baking, reducing the amount by one-third may have less impact on taste than you might expect.
+If you use sugar in baking, reducing the amount by one-third may have less impact on taste than you might expect.

 These two widely used sweeteners have very different tastes and textures.
 You may find that you enjoy the molasses taste and moisture of brown sugar for baking yet prefer the gentleness of honey on your morning toast.